czhang076/SC6117-14/SC6117_Group14_Proposal.md

   - Specific text prompts (e.g., "blonde curly hair").
 - **Real-time Preview:** Generate and display a preview of the predicted outcome image based on the user's inputs.
 - **NFT Minting & Uniqueness:** Transform the finalized outcome image into a Non-Fungible Token (NFT).
 This NFT will contain a unique identifier derived from the image content, ensuring authenticity and ownership.

+**Value creation**

+Users will generate their unique NTFs based on their own data, and they have the ownership of this NTFs with digital signiture.
+Their goodwill and credit value will be reflected in their NFTs, creating real commodities that can be embraced and traded by their fans (like photos with signatures).
+There are perceived value added to this icon usage as well compared with normal NFTs created by others.

 ## 4. Technical Approach and Feasibility Assessment